BigNerd95/ASUSddns/README.md

 - register
   This action is needed only once, to register a new hostname with your Asus mac address.
 - update
-  This action is needed all the times you need to update the dns with your new wan ip.
+  This action is needed all the times you need to update the hostname with your new wan ip.
+  (The hostname is checked locally before sending an update request to the asus server)

 #### output
 - logger